Peritonectomy/Cytoreductive Surgery

 Surgeons mostly use this procedure to relieve symptoms.[1]
 It may also slow progression and lead to remission, although the latter is not always possible.

-For peritoneal mesothelioma, HIPEC is often used after surgery.
+For peritoneal mesothelioma, HIPEC (hyperthermic intraperitoneal chemotherapy) is often used after surgery.
 HIPEC is an innovative chemotherapy method that injects heated chemotherapy drugs directly into the abdominal cavity.

 This differs from traditional chemotherapy, which administers drugs intravenously, allowing the drugs to circulate through the entire body.[2]

-HIPEC is proven more effective for treating peritoneal mesothelioma than standard chemotherapy.
+HIPEC has been proven more effective in treating peritoneal mesothelioma than standard chemotherapy.
 Some studies found that treatment with HIPEC gives patients significantly extended survival times.[3]

 This is a major achievement for treating a disease that was previously so difficult to manage.
 The increased survival time after HIPEC is associated with the epithelial subtype of mesothelioma.

 There are several goals of peritonectomy followed by HIPEC.
-These procedures tend to be palliative, aiming to reduce symptoms, extend survival times, and achieve the best chance at long-term remission.
+These procedures are palliative for many patients. they can also be used to reduce symptoms, extend survival times, and achieve the best chance at long-term remission.

 Curing peritoneal mesothelioma is a realistic goal for some patients.
 Patients in earlier stages of the disease have a better opportunity for long-term remission.

-Peritonectomy followed by HIPEC is major surgery.
-While it may be less risky than radical surgeries used to treat pleural mesothelioma, it can still have significant complications.
+Peritonectomy and cytoreduction are major surgeries.
+While the combination may be less risky than radical surgeries used to treat pleural mesothelioma, it can still have significant complications.

 Older patients or those with complex medical conditions are more likely to have postoperative complications from the surgery, yet anyone is susceptible.